mandrasch/vite-php-setup-ddev-test/README.md

-WIP, just demo repo
+# vite-php-setup-ddev-test

-Fork of https://github.com/andrefelipe/vite-php-setup, this setup uses a custom port (5133).
-Vite 3 is used, thanks to @andrefelipe for providing.
+This repo adds DDEV support for  https://github.com/andrefelipe/vite-php-setup.
+Vite 3 is used, thanks very much to @andrefelipe for providing.

-This repo adds DDEV support.

 ## Run it